Teaching Kids to Sleep Through the Night

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 As a parent, you learn to live without a good night's sleep when you have a new child.
-The sooner you can teach your child to sleep through the night, the more effective you'll be in your daily life.
+The sooner you can teach your child to sleep through the night, the more effective you will be in your daily life.

-After two kids that are 4 years apart in age, it’s nice to get a full night’s sleep.
+After two kids that are 4 years apart in age, it is nice to get a full night’s sleep.
 For me, 8 hours in bed constitutes a full night’s sleep - some people will need more and other’s less.
-We’re actually very fortunate as both of our children ended up being great sleepers very quickly.
-They didn’t have any health issues that would prevent that from being the case.
+We are actually very fortunate as both of our children ended up being great sleepers very quickly.
+They did not have any health issues that would prevent that from being the case.
 If you believe your child has some type of health issue then you should definitely discuss with your pediatrician to determine how to correctly help your child sleep at night.
 The following tips assume that your baby was born healthy.

 By the time our kids were 6 months old, my wife and I were getting a full night’s sleep each.
 The sooner you can get to this, the sooner you’ll feel like a fully functioning person.
 Additionally, it will be much easier to take on many of the other tasks and goals that you have in your life, including living a healthy lifestyle.